Sea ice

-Sea ice arises as seawater freezes.
-Because ice is less dense than water, it floats on the ocean's surface (as does fresh water ice, which has an even lower density).
+Sea ice forms as seawater freezes.
+Because ice is less dense than water, it floats on the ocean's surface (just like fresh water ice).
 Sea ice covers about 7% of the Earth's surface and about 12% of the world's oceans.
 Much of the world's sea ice is enclosed within the polar ice packs in the Earth's polar regions: the Arctic ice pack of the Arctic Ocean and the Antarctic ice pack of the Southern Ocean.
+Polar packs naturally undergo significant yearly cycling, reaching their greatest surface extent in winter and retreating in summer.

+Within the ice, salty brine channels provide habitat for microorganisms that form the base of unique food webs.
+The presence or absence of sea ice also shapes navigation routes, regional weather, and global ocean circulation.
+Sea ice plays a key role in Earth's climate.
+Its white surface reflects the Sun's energy back into space, helping to keep the planet cool in a process known as the albedo effect.
+Sea ice also insulates the ocean below, limiting the transfer of heat, water vapor, and gases such as carbon dioxide between the sea and the atmosphere.

+Satellite records have shown a marked decline in Arctic sea ice extent and thickness in recent decades, a trend linked to global climate change.
+Antarctic sea ice shows more regional variability but is recently also experiencing declines.

-Polar packs undergo a significant yearly cycling in surface extent, a natural process upon which depends the Arctic ecology, including the ocean's ecosystems.
-Due to the action of winds, currents and temperature fluctuations, sea ice is very dynamic, leading to a wide variety of ice types and features.
-Sea ice may be contrasted with icebergs, which are chunks of ice shelves or glaciers that calve into the ocean.
-Depending on location, sea ice expanses may also incorporate icebergs.
+Sea ice is dynamic, due to the action of winds, currents and temperature fluctuations, which lead to a wide variety of ice types and features.
+Sea ice differs from icebergs, which are chunks of ice shelves or glaciers that calve into the ocean.
+Depending on location, sea ice may contain embedded icebergs.

-General features and dynamics
+Features and types

 Sea ice does not simply grow and melt.
 During its lifespan, it is very dynamic.
 Due to the combined action of winds, currents, water temperature and air temperature fluctuations, sea ice expanses typically undergo a significant amount of deformation.
 Sea ice is classified according to whether or not it is able to drift and according to its age.